kocsenc/kchung/README.md

-			~Huffman - Program that will find huffman codes using Trees and pointers ~practicum2 - Timed practicum (100m) to implement a dequeue using pointers ~Sudoku - Implementation of Sudoku game (no pointers)
+			~Huffman - Program that will find huffman codes using Trees and pointers ~practicum2 - Timed practicum (100m) to implement a dequeue using pointers ~Sudoku - Implementation of Sudoku game (no pointers) ~Pizza Delivery System - Year 1 project for simluating a pizza store and its sale delivery and many similar aspects.
-	Java:
-		~HTML Editor - a Swing implementation of a simple HTML editor.
-Uses design patterns and comes along with an extensive design document.
-						Has features that are quite unique, I loved that project.
-		~Pizza Delivery System - Year 1 project for simluating a pizza store and its sale delivery and many similar aspects.